1995 24 Hours of Le Mans: LM-WSC

 Yves Courage's dream to win Le Mans.
 The lead car, carrying his traditional #13, was a C34 spyder - essentially a WSC conversion of the Group C-based C30 model, itself a design from the 1980s Cougars.
 It was fitted with the tried and tested 3-litre Porsche flat-6 twin-turbo engine, now trimmed to 550 bhp by its 34.5mm air-restrictors.
 A very experienced line-up was installed: Bob Wollek was back for the 25th time, every year since 1973, and still looking for his first outright win; Mario Andretti was attempting to complete the third leg of an elusive Triple Crown – winning Le Mans, Indianapolis and the Formula 1 Championship – a feat only achieved by Graham Hill.
 He had first raced at Le Mans in 1966, but only came on board at the beginning of June; Éric Hélary was a Le Mans-winner, having won as a rookie in 1993 for Peugeot.

 The Courage C41 was a purpose-built WSC contestant to race in IMSA and Le Mans.
 Built on a carbon-fibre monocoque with a carbon and kevlar bodyshell.
 Designed to be a customer car, it was deliberately built to accommodate any engine.
-The first model had a 5-litre Chevrolet “small-block” V8 which, with the 8000rpm IMSA limit, put out 600 bhp.
-Not ready for the 1994 season, it finally ran at the Le Mans test weekend where Eric van der Poele posted the second fastest time behind teammate Bob Wollek in the C30.Two C41s were prepared at Courage's new factory.
-Van der Poele was joined by rookies Olivier Beretta and Mathiaz Tomlje.
+The first model had a 5-litre Chevrolet "small-block" V8 which, with the 8000rpm IMSA limit, put out 600 bhp.
+Not ready for the 1994 season, it finally ran at the Le Mans test weekend where Eric van der Poele posted the second fastest time behind teammate Bob Wollek in the C34.
+Two C41s were prepared at Courage's new factory.
+Van de Poele was joined by ex-F1 Larrousse driver Olivier Beretta and rookie Mathiaz Tomlje.
 For the second car, they once again got the experience of 52-year-old Henri Pescarolo, with former Ligier Formula 1 drivers Franck Lagorce and Éric Bernard.
-The team was confident after Wollek set the fastest time at the April pre-qualification in the C34, with van der Poele second in the new C41.
+The team was confident after Wollek set the fastest time at the April pre-qualification in the C34, with van de Poele second in the new C41.